 'The state of optimum capacity of an individual for the effective performance of the roles and tasks for which s/he has been socialised.'
 Parsons, 1951

-Health within the Functionalist perspective thus becomes a prerequisite for the smooth functioning of society.
+Health within the functionalist perspective thus becomes a prerequisite for the smooth functioning of society.
 To be sick is to fail in terms of fulfilling one's role in society; illness is thus seen as 'unmotivated deviance'.
 The regulation of this sickness/deviance comes about through the mechanism of the 'sick role' concept and the associated 'social control' role of doctors in allowing an individual to take on a sick status.

 The Marxist perspective of health and illness

 A key assertion of the Marxist perspective is that material production is the most fundamental of all human activities - from the production of the most basic of human necessities such as food, shelter and clothing in a subsistence economy, to the mass production of commodities in modern capitalist societies.
 Whether this production takes place within a modern or a subsistence economy, it involves some sort of organisation and the use of appropriate tools; this is termed the 'forces of production'.
 Production of any type was recognised by Marx as also involving social relations.
-In modern capitalist societies these 'relations of production' lead to the development of a division of labour reflecting in the existence of different social classes.
-For Marx, it is these forces and relations of production together that constitute the economic base (infrastructure) of society.
-The superstructure of a society - the political, legal, educational, and health systems and so on, are shaped and determined by this economic base.
+In modern capitalist societies these 'relations of production' lead to the development of a division of labour reflected in the existence of different social classes.
+For Marxists, it is these forces and relations of production together that constitute the economic base (infrastructure) of society.
+The superstructure of a society - the political, legal, educational, and health systems and so on - are shaped and determined by this economic base.

 The orientation of this approach as applied within medical sociology is towards the social origins of disease.
 Health outcomes for the population are seen as being influenced by the operation of the capitalist economic system at two levels.

-- Interpretative approaches: Societies as subjective realities
+b.
+Interpretative aproaches: Societies as subjective realities

 Sociologists within this wide tradition would argue that the social world cannot be studied in the same way as the physical world because people: